Galleries >

 Help

-Print Galleries
+Print Information

 Add To Cart

 Odawa in Traditional Regalia Ron Wittenberg serves on the tribal council of the Little River Band of Odawa Indians located in Manistee.
 In Michigan, the Odawa (Ottawa) traditionally used lands throughout what is now the Lower and Upper Peninsulas of Michigan for hunting, cultivating and gathering.
 The Little River Band lived along the Manistee River, Pere Marquette River and in several villages on the Grand River.
 The Odawa are in the Council of Three Fires alliance with the Potawatomi and Ojibwe.
 All are among the Anishinaabeg nations that inhabited the Great Lakes region and speak variations of the Algonquin language.
 Ron, a full-blooded Odawa, is wearing a Men's Traditional Regalia consisting of woodlands and western elements.
 The leggings, for instance, are tight without fringe and his porcupine hair roach is cut back in the front in the woodlands style, but the eagle feather bustle is western.
 Horse hair dangles from the feather ends.
-He did the bead work on his eagle dance stick with colors honoring the service of his brothers and others in Vietnam.
+He did the beadwork on his eagle dance stick with colors honoring the service of his brothers and others in Vietnam.
 Otherwise, 'everything I wear was gifted' by family and friends.
 His spiritual name is Bah Maa mii Nini meaning Man Looks Around.
 Ron's turtle shell depicts walking the Red Road into the red and purple sunset: life's journey.
 The colors around the perimeter and the yellow dots on the feathers of his fan represent the four directions.
 Yellow is the east and the start of a new day.

 Add To Cart